-- Large generation or an aggregation of small generators may require increased capacity on some areas of the network. - Requirements for maintaining or improving service levels (whether statutory, customer and other stakeholders' needs or internal strategic initiatives). - A connection request from an intending customer requires an increase in network capacity to match their additional load requirements.
+• Large generation or an aggregation of small generators may require increased capacity on some areas of the network.

-- When load growth exceeds a threshold for increased security the threshold is based on a predetermined strategic "line in the sand" which is designed to provide particular service levels when applied consistently across the network. - While asset renewal is generally a lifecycle management requirement, it may present an opportunity as the most economic time for development initiatives such as additional capacity, the introduction of new technology, or more efficient alternative solutions.
+- Requirements for maintaining or improving service levels (whether statutory, customer and other stakeholders' needs or internal strategic initiatives). - Connection requests from potential customers require an increase in network capacity to match their additional load requirements. - Load growth exceeding a threshold for increased security the threshold is based on a predetermined strategic "line in the sand" which is designed to provide particular service levels when applied consistently across the network. - While asset renewal is generally a lifecycle management requirement, it may present an opportunity as the most economic time for development initiatives such as additional capacity, the introduction of new technology, or more efficient alternative solutions.